Coordinates Adapted to Vector Fields II: Sharp Results: Results

 Fix $M$ a $C^2$ manifold with $C^1$ vector fields $X_1,\ldots, X_q$ on $M$.
 On $M$, we have the following: \begin{itemize} \item $B_X(x,\delta)$: the sub-Riemannian ball of radius $\delta>0$ centered at $x\in M$, induced by $X_1,\ldots, X_q$.
 This is defined by

 \item $\rho(x,y)$: the sub-Riemannian distance on $M$ induced by $X_1,\ldots, X_q$--this is the distance associated to the balls $B_X(x,\delta)$.

 In general, $\rho$ is merely an extended metric ($\rho$ may take the value $\infty$).
-However, if $X_1,\ldots, X_q$ span the tangent space at every point, then $\rho$ is a metric--this is the setting we are most interested in.
+However, if $X_1,\ldots, X_q$ span the tangent space at every point and $M$ is connected, then $\rho$ is a metric--this is the setting we are most interested in.

 \item $\HXSpace{X}{m}{s}[M]$: the scale of H\"older spaces on $M$, for $m\in \N$, $s\in [0,1]$, with respect to $X_1,\ldots, X_q$.
 Here, and in the rest of the paper, we use the convention $0\in \N$. \item $\ZygXSpace{X}{s}[M]$: the Zygmund space of order $s\in (0,\infty]$ on $M$, with respect to $X_1,\ldots, X_q$. \end{itemize} Definitions of $\HXSpace{X}{m}{s}[M]$ and $\ZygXSpace{X}{s}[M]$ are given in \cref{Section::FuncSpace::Manifold}, and we refer the reader to \cite{StovallStreet} for more leisurely discussion of these spaces.
 We remark that the Banach spaces $\HXSpace{X}{m}{s}[M]$ and $\ZygXSpace{X}{s}[M]$ are defined in such a way that their norms are invariant under $C^2$ diffeomorphisms.
 More precisely, if $\Psi:N\rightarrow M$ is a $C^2$ diffeomorphism, then